Cornerstone 1791: Ethical Complaint Made Against State Representative Ian Mackey

-In April 2020, Liberty Alliance filed a complaint with the Missouri Ethics Commission alleging that Democrat State Representative Ian Mackey had violated state law by fundraising for his political campaign on state property.
+In April 2020, Liberty Alliance filed a complaint with the Missouri Ethics Commission alleging that Democratic State Representative Ian Mackey had violated state law by fundraising for his political campaign on state property.
 Liberty Alliance claims that this is the first complaint brought against an elected official for fundraising on state property since the new ethics laws were implemented in 2018.

 On July 16, 2020, following an investigation by MEC staff, the Commission found reasonable grounds to believe that a violation of criminal law had occurred as alleged in the complaint and voted to refer the report to the Cole County Prosecutor for review.
 The commission was notified on May 4, 2021, that the matter had been presented to a Cole County Grand Jury on February 15, 2021.

 Other Activities

 In 2020, Liberty Alliance also launched a statewide ad buy in order to urge Governor Mike Parson to sign Senate Bill 600 into law.
 The bill created tougher sentencing requirements for violent offenders, and was opposed by the states ACLU and NAACP chapters.
 Governor Parson ultimately signed the bill into law.

-In the weeks before the Missouri gubernatorial election in October 2020, Liberty Alliance called for an investigation into the campaign of Nicole Galloway, the Democrat state auditor running for governor, to determine whether she used taxpayer money in her campaign.
+In the weeks before the Missouri gubernatorial election in October 2020, Liberty Alliance called for an investigation into the campaign of Nicole Galloway, the Democratic state auditor running for governor, to determine whether she used taxpayer money in her campaign.
 Galloway had used a state-paid press assistant to submit to the St. Louis Post-Dispatch an opinion piece about the state's restrictive abortion law, which had been signed by Mike Parson, the Republican governor or Missouri and Galloway's opponent in the election.
 Galloway's office called the complaint a “political stunt,” and on November 12, 2020, the Missouri Secretary of State Jay Ashcroft closed the investigation his office had conducted, having found no probable cause for the complaint.
 Parson was re-elected.

 After the investigation was closed, Liberty Alliance vowed to investigate how many tax dollars were used by the State Auditor's Office to attempt to quash Jay Ashcroft's subpoena during the investigation.

 In May 2022, Liberty Alliance launched a "heat map" purporting to show locations of "woke activity."
 The map of "hot spots" highlights specific schools and school districts in the state.
 Many of the pins redirect users to videos alleging that educational institutes in Missouri were pushing critical race theory.

+In 2024 Cornerstone 1791 paid for and mailed out controversial mailers in support of the Royals and Chiefs Stadium Tax Vote set for April 2nd 2024.
+They attacked opponents of the vote as Radical Liberals alongside photos of black protesters.